cedrickchee/chatgpt-universe/README.md

 - [ChatGPT Everywhere](https://github.com/gragland/chatgpt-everywhere) - Chrome extension that adds ChatGPT to every text box on the internet. ([demo](https://twitter.com/gabe_ragland/status/1599466486422470656))
 - [Chrome extension](https://github.com/kazuki-sf/ChatGPT_Extension) - A really simple Chrome Extension (manifest v3) that you can access OpenAI's ChatGPT from anywhere on the web.
 - [summarize.site](https://github.com/clmnin/summarize.site) - Chrome extension to summarize blogs and articles using ChatGPT.
-- [ChatGPT Advanced](https://github.com/qunash/chatgpt-advanced) - A browser extension that augments your ChatGPT prompts with web results.
+- [WebChatGPT](https://github.com/qunash/chatgpt-advanced) - ChatGPT with Internet access.
+A browser extension (Chrome and Firefos) that augments your ChatGPT prompts with relevant search results from the Web.
+(Remember, ChatGPT cannot access the Web and has limited knowledge of the world after 2021)
 - [XP1](https://xp1.dust.tt/) - GPT-based Assistant with access to your Tabs.

 ## Access ChatGPT From Other Platforms